ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-03-09-learning-to-appreciate-la-gomera.md

 ![Playa de Ávalo](/assets/images/IMG_7410.jpg)

 Unfortunately, the network connection was really unreliable in the canyon, so I had to drive back to [San Sebastián de La Gomera](https://www.google.com/maps/place/San+Sebasti%C3%A1n+de+La+Gomera,+Santa+Cruz+de+Tenerife/).
 I quickly left the town after work to look for a better spot in the mountains.
-While the network connection was brilliant more than 1000 meters above sea leave at [Ermita de Nuestra Señora de Las Nieves](https://www.google.com/maps/place/Ermita+de+Nuestra+Se%C3%B1ora+de+Las+Nieves/), the view was very disappointing.
+While the network connection was brilliant more than 1000 meters above sea level, the view was very disappointing.

 ![Bad view from Ermita de Nuestra Señora de Las Nieves](/assets/images/IMG_7412.jpg)